-Did you know that too much stress during pregnancy could have repercussions for your baby years later?
-Recent studies show that a child whose mother experienced major stress during pregnancy could, for example, be more at risk for attention deficit and behavioural disorders.
-This is why it’s important to find ways to reduce your stress levels during pregnancy.
-Prioritizing, learning to say no, setting aside time to relax, exercising, as well as eating well and getting enough sleep (if possible!) could all help in better controlling your stress.
+Did you know that high stress levels during pregnancy can affect your baby years later?
+Recent studies show that a child whose mother experienced significant stress when she was pregnant may, for example, be at greater risk for attention and behavioural problems.
+That’s why it’s important to find ways to reduce your stress during pregnancy.
+Making a list of your priorities, learning to say no, giving yourself time to relax, exercising, eating well, and getting enough sleep (if possible!) can help you keep your stress levels under control.

-Generally speaking, most jobs are safe for pregnant women.
-However, employers may be required to adapt the position to the pregnant employee, assign her other tasks or offer preventive leave.
-This is the case when, for example, the work is physically demanding or requires long periods of standing.
-The same applies if the job involves working with young children or sick people, if there are toxic materials to handle, or if tasks must be performed in a hot and noisy environment.
-If a woman believes her working conditions represent a risk for her pregnancy, “she must see her doctor and ask the doctor to fill out the form for the CSST’s ‘Safe working conditions for a safe maternity experience’ program,” says Dr. Nathaël Leduc Arbour.
-“The CSST will then decide if she is eligible.”
+Most jobs are safe for pregnant women.
+However, the employer may have to adapt the employee’s position, assign them other tasks, or provide preventive leave.
+This is the case, for example, if the work is physically demanding or requires the employee to stay on their feet for a long time.
+The same is true for positions that involve working with young children or sick people, handling toxic materials, or exposure to heat and noise.
+If a woman thinks her job poses a risk to her pregnancy, “she should go to her doctor and fill out the Safe Maternity Experience Program application,” says Dr. Nathaël Leduc Arbour.
+“The CNESST will decide whether she is eligible.”

-Our website also offers:
+Our website also has the following resources:

 Pregnancy is a good time to start building a relationship with your unborn child.

 It’s normal to feel scared and have a lot of questions.

 Your doctor, midwife, or nurse, along with prenatal classes, books, and pregnancy reference websites, are good sources of information.